Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Laboratory diagnostics in children with perinatal contact for HIV infection
+Laboratory diagnostics in children with perinatal exposure to HIV infection

-Most children born to HIV-infected mothers have antibodies to HIV in their blood (mothers).
-In this regard, serological methods of diagnosing HIV infection, based on the definition of IgG antibodies (ELISA), are not diagnostically significant up to 18 months of life, when the maternal antibodies are completely destroyed.
+Most children born to HIV-infected mothers have HIV antibodies (maternal) in their blood.
+In this regard, serological methods of diagnosing HIV infection based on the determination of IgG antibodies (ELISA) are not diagnostically significant until 18 months of life, when maternal antibodies are completely destroyed.

-Own specific antibodies appear in the child in 90-95% of cases within 3 months after infection, in 5-9% - after 6 months and in 0,5% - later.
-In children older than 18 months, the detection of serological markers is considered diagnostic.
+Own specific antibodies appear in a child in 90-95% of cases within 3 months after infection, in 5-9% - after 6 months and in 0.5% - later.
+In children over 18 months, detection of serological markers is considered diagnostic.

-In children 18 months and older, in the absence of HIV infection and hypogammaglobulinemia, a negative serological test for antibodies to HIV can eliminate HIV infection.
+In children 18 months and older, in the absence of HIV infection and hypogammaglobulinemia, a negative result of a serological test for HIV antibodies allows HIV infection to be excluded.

-Molecular biological methods allow to reliably confirm HIV infection in the majority of infected newborns by the age of 1 month and practically in all infected children by the age of 6 months.
+Molecular biological research methods allow for the reliable confirmation of HIV infection in the majority of infected newborns by the age of 1 month and in almost all infected children by the age of 6 months.

-The detection of HIV DNA by PCR is the preferred method for diagnosing HIV infection in young children.
-Among the perinatally infected positive result of PCR, 38% of children are in the first 48 hours of life, and at the age of 14 days - 93% of children.
+The preferred method for diagnosing HIV infection in young children is the detection of HIV DNA by PCR.
+Among perinatally infected children, 38% have a positive PCR result during the first 48 hours of life, and 93% of children at the age of 14 days.
 Chemoprophylaxis does not reduce the sensitivity of virological tests.

-The first mandatory examination is carried out at the age of 1-2 months, the second - after 1 month.
-When receiving a second positive result, it is necessary to determine the viral load (i.e., the number of copies of HIV RNA in 1 ml of plasma) in a quantitative manner, which makes it possible to assess the risk of disease progression and the adequacy of antiretroviral therapy.
+The first mandatory test is carried out at the age of 1-2 months, the second - after 1 month.
+If a repeated positive result is obtained, it is necessary to determine the viral load (i.e. the number of copies of HIV RNA in 1 ml of plasma) using a quantitative method, which allows assessing the risk of disease progression and the adequacy of antiretroviral therapy.

-Children with negative results at birth and at the age of 1-2 months should be examined again at the age of 4-6 months.
+Children with negative test results at birth and at 1-2 months of age should be re-examined at 4-6 months of age.

-One of the additional methods of examining an HIV-infected child is the evaluation of the immune status, namely, the determination of the percentage and the absolute number of CD4 + T-lymphocytes.
+One of the additional methods of examining an HIV-infected child is an assessment of the immune status, namely, determining the percentage and absolute number of CD4+ T-lymphocytes.

-After obtaining a positive result of HIV nucleic acids, a quantitative study of CD4 + and CD8-lymphocytes in a child is necessary, preferably by flow cytometry.
-The study should be carried out regularly every 3 months (2-3th immune category) or 6 months (1st immune category).
+After receiving a positive HIV nucleic acid result in a child, it is necessary to conduct a quantitative study of CD4+ and CD8 lymphocytes, preferably by flow cytometry.
+The study should be carried out regularly every 3 months (2-3 immune category) or 6 months (1st immune category).

-When a change in the immunological profile is detected (CD4 + cells <1900 / mm 3 and CD8-cells> 850 / mm 3 ), the child of the first 6 months of life assumes a rapidly progressive form of the disease.
+If a change in the immunological profile is detected (CD4+ cells <1900/mm3 and CD8- cells >850/mm3 ) in a child in the first 6 months of life, a rapidly progressing form of the disease is assumed.

 Differential diagnostics

-HIV infection in children must be differentiated first of all with primary immunodeficiencies, as well as with immunodeficient conditions arising in connection with prolonged use of glucocorticoids and chemotherapy.
+HIV infection in children must be differentiated primarily from primary immunodeficiencies, as well as from immunodeficiency states that arise in connection with the long-term use of glucocorticoids and chemotherapy.